TRIPLE-CHIST-ERA/sparql-api-codegen/README.md

    sparql-void-to-python <void-ttl-file> <directory-to-generate-python-code> -i <iri-of-class-to-ignore>
    ```

+3. Once the folders have been generated you can get into the folder, check and improve the instructions to run in the `README.md`, improve the metadata in the `pyproject.toml`

 Optionally you can ignore some classes.
 For some endpoints this will be required if the label generated for 2 classes are identical, e.g. for Bgee:

 ```sh